spryker-sdk/spryk-src/docs/building_new_spryks.md

-## Building the new spryks
+## Add a new Spryk

-To build the new spryk you need to define spryke yml configuration in `config/spryk/spryks/`.
-You need to define a spryk builder name into `spryk` option.
+To add a new Spryk you need to add a YAML configuration in the `config/spryk/spryks/` directory.

-Depends on what builder is used the appropriate number of arguments you should to define.
+The `spryk` option defines which builder is used to work with the defined Spryk definition.

+Example: `spryk: Template` will use the `SprykerSdk\Spryk\Model\Spryk\Builder\Template\TemplateSpryk` class to fulfill the Spryk definition.

 ### The spryks hierarchy structure

-The spryk can depend on some other spryks and in this case some other spryks should be executed before or after.
+Spryks can depend on other Spryks that will be executed before or after the current Spryk is executed.
 It looks like a tree (or even a graph in some cases) structure that's controlled by
 `preSpryks` and `postSpryks` configuration keys.

-It's the best practice when spryk builds only one small structural unit and calls other spryks that build all rest the needed structures (classes, interfaces, configs and so on).
-When someone executes the spryk he should get completely valid structure of the files.
+A best practice is when a Spryk builds only one small structural unit and calls other Spryks that build all rest of the needed structures (classes, interfaces, configs, and so on).
+When someone executes a Spryk he should get a completely valid structure of files.
-But in another hand the deep hierarchical structure hard to debug that is why try not to create deep structures and use only the required dependencies.

-The arguments of the children spryks can inherit the values of the same arguments of the paren spryks.
-To achieve that you should define [`inherit: true`](/docs/spryk_configuration_reference.md#inherit) option in argument definition.
+The arguments of the children's Spryks can inherit the values of the same arguments of the parent Spryk.
+To achieve that you need to define the [`inherit: true`](/docs/spryk_configuration_reference.md#inherit) option in the argument definition block.

-### The spryks overriding
+### Overriding arguments in pre/postSpryks

-The spryk overriding is useful for customisation the existing spryks in `preSpryks` or `postSpryks` by passing or overriding the arguments.
-You can even pass the arguments that are not defined in overridden spryk.
+Overriding is useful for the customization of a used Spryk in the `preSpryks` or `postSpryks` section.
+You can pass or override arguments here.
+You can even add arguments that are not defined in the used Spryk itself.
+This is mainly useful when you use a Twig template with more arguments than the original used template has.
 ```yaml
 postSpryks:
     - AddSharedTransferSchema # spryk is used as is